|

 Built of brick and clad in marble, St Patrick’s Cathedral was completed in 1878 to become a prominent New York City landmark.
 It is the largest neo-Gothic-style Catholic cathedral in North America and can hold 3,000 people.
 The cathedral has undergone a number of renovations over the years since its completion.
 It contains some beautiful artifacts, including a Pietà, sculpted by William Ordway Partridge, which is three times larger than Michelangelo's Pietà found in St Peter’s Cathedral in the Vatican, Rome.

 St. Patrick's Cathedral is located on the east side of Fifth Avenue and occupies a whole block between 50th and 51st Streets in Midtown Manhattan, New York City.
 The largest Neo-Gothic-style Catholic cathedral in North America, it spans 174 feet (53.0 meters) wide and 332 feet (101.2 meters) long.
-With the spires rising 330 feet (100.6 meters) from street level, it was, when first constructed, the tallest structure in New York City and the second-highest in the United States.
+With the spires rising 330 feet (100.6 meters) from street level, it was, when first constructed, the tallest structure in New York City and the second highest in the United States.

-Built of brick clad in marble, the cathedral can hold 3,000 people.
+Built of brick and clad in marble, the cathedral can hold 3,000 people.
 As well as being the seat of the archbishop of the Roman Catholic Archdiocese of New York, the cathedral also serves as a parish church.

 The cathedral stands on land purchased in 1810 by the Jesuit community on which to build a school, although this closed in 1814 and the land was sold to the diocese.
 The land was designated as a future cemetery, although at that time an orphanage was located there, which was maintained by the diocese into the late 19th century.